#2) Saudi Crown Prince and the Aramco IPO

 So we thought Elon is the living personification of 'future' - with his rockets and Minecraft inspired trucks ...

 He is, but not the only one.
-The Saudi Crown Prince, Mohammad bin Salman (MBS), is every bit as audacious and visionary as the funds he invests in.
-Famously known within the tech community for his $45 billion investment in Masayoshi Son's Vision Fund I or infamously for the assassination of Saudi journalist Jamal Khashoggi.
+The Saudi Crown Prince, Mohammad bin Salman (MBS), is every bit as audacious and visionary as the funds he invests in - famously known within the tech community for his $45 billion investment in Masayoshi Son's Vision Fund I.

 MBS has an elaborate vision for Saudi Arabia, one that has been formally documented and actioned upon, called 'Vision 2030'.
 The marquee show-stopper of this decade long plan is Neom, a $500 billion dollar mega-city project which is estimated to be 33x the size of New York.
 Flying cars, artificial clouds, and fake moon; Neom is like a tag-team production of George Lucas and Steven Spielberg, with literally a plan to build a 'Jurassic Park' within the city.
 The objective of Vision 2030 is fairly simple though, to "revolutionize Saudi society, reduce dependence on oil, and make the country a tech hub".